The Forestry Act

 The government agency shall set up checkpoints to inspect the harvest at crucial locations along the roadways used to transport forest products.

-The said government agency or public official invested with the authority of criminal investigation may, at their discretion, inspect the harvester’s permit, account book, equipment and materials.
+The said government agency or public official invested with criminal investigation authority may, at their discretion, inspect the harvester’s permit, account book, equipment and materials.

 The government agency shall set up checkpoints to inspect the harvest at crucial locations along the roadways used to transport forest products.

-The said government agency or public official invested with the authority of criminal investigation may, at their discretion, inspect the harvester’s permit, account book, equipment and materials.
+The said government agency or public official invested with criminal investigation authority may, at their discretion, inspect the harvester’s permit, account book, equipment and materials.

 Article 46

-By act, taxation of forestry land and forest products is discounted or they are exempted.
+By law, taxation of forestry land and forest products is discounted or they are exempted from taxation.

 Article 47